Voluntary Aided Schools -School Condition Applications for 2023/24

 Voluntary (aided or controlled) schools usually comprise two charities that work interdependently, the governing body, a corporate body created under the School Standards Framework Act (SSFA) 1998, which runs the school the charity usually called the foundation, which holds the land and buildings on trust for the provision of a school and/or for specified religious and educational purposes.

-Each of these charities has its own charity trustees (usually called “site trustees”).
+Each of these charities has its charity trustees (usually called “site trustees”).
 Governors are charity trustees.

-Refer to Deputy Director of Education for information of the trustees of the foundation.
+Refer to the Deputy Director of Education for information on the trustees of the foundation.

 Guidance for Maintained Voluntary Aided and Controlled Schools